Central Committee

 Volunteers are needed for various help: walking precincts with the PCP’s; “getting out the vote” efforts; manning our Headquarters; numerous fund raising events; voter registrations drives; Fairs and Parades.

 To learn more, contact the Strategy and Planning or Events and Fundraising Chair.
-Consider attending our “Conservative Social Hour” every 3rd Tuesday of the month or our Central Committee meetings every 2nd Thursday.
+Consider attending our Central Committee meetings every 2nd Thursday.
 See our EVENTS page for more information or to confirm dates and locations.